farmOS/farmOS/docs/guide/import.md

 [CSV] importers are provided for all [asset] and [log] types in farmOS.

+This video by Chris Callahan at [UVM Extension]'s [Agricultural Engineering Program] summarizes the comma separated variable (CSV) import and export feature of FarmOS which allows for the import and export of FarmOS data from and to spreadsheet applications.
+This may be especially helpful for offline use.

+<iframe width="640" height="360" src="https://www.youtube.com/embed/NoOuNZRNjRo?rel=0" frameborder="0" allowfullscreen></iframe>

 Links to each importer can be found at the top of each primary asset or log listing page (accessible via the [main menu] of farmOS).
 For example, if you want to import Animal assets, click on Assets > Animals in the main menu, and